GuiMoser/ML-Telecom/README.md

-# Basic Machine Learning
+# Telecom Classifier Machine Learning

-My introduction to machine learning.

 This notebook performs a brief EDA on a telecommunications dataset.